Euclideon/vaultclient/docs/UserGuide.md

   - `Gizmo Local Space` (hotkey `C`) toggles the gizmo between local and world space coordinates.
   - `Fullscreen` (hotkey `F5`) toggles presentation mode, hiding the interface and going fullscreen.

-If supported in the scene, this area also displays the Latitude, Longitude and Altitude of the camera's current position.
+If supported in the scene (?), this area also displays the Latitude, Longitude and Altitude of the camera's current position.

 ## 6. Copyright & Compass
-  - Adding Copyright Data can be done in the metadata subtab during converting
+Copyright data will be displayed in the bottom-right corner of the viewport.
+Copyright Data can be added to new models in the metadata subtab during conversion.

-  - Compass by default is on, Appearance pane contains on/off checkbox
+A compass is also displayed in this corner, indicating the camera's current orientation within the global coordinate space.
+Compass by default is on, but the Appearance pane contains an on/off checkbox to toggle this setting.

 ## 7. Watermark
-  - Watermarks can be viewed on each UDS file, by clicking on the UDS file in the Scene Explorer and then viewing the [Watermark] identification tag
+Watermarks can be viewed on each UDS file, by clicking on the UDS file in the Scene Explorer and then viewing the [Watermark] identification tag

 ## 8. Convert Tab
 Converting to UDS file format can be done from within the Euclideon Vault Client as well.
 Loading a supported pointcloud format will open the "Convert" window if it isn't already open.
 A quick 'pre-parse' is done to detect the file format, supported attributes etc. By loading the start of the file, this stage also does an estimate of the total number of points the file has.